How To Remove Dog Smells

 Every dog is smelly at one time or another – there’s just no getting away from it.
 Anyone who has a dog also knows that they can empty a room on occasion, and knowing how to identify the source and how to remove dog smells is critical.

 Some dog smells can linger, depending on the reason for the smell.
 But rest assured, there are solutions for at least 99% of the smells you and your dog will encounter.

-If you don’t have any idea why your dog smells, you should take your dog to your veterinarian for a complete examination, including checking the teeth, skin, and ears.
-Your vet will be able to determine if the smell is because your dog is sick or if it is a hygiene problem that can be managed through bathing, diet, or another way.
+If you don’t have any idea why your dog has a bad odor, you should take your him to your veterinarian for a complete examination, including checking the teeth, skin, and ears.
+Your vet will be able to determine if the smell is because your dog is sick or because of a hygiene issue.
+She may tell you how to manage this through bathing, diet or another way.